Housing Authority of the County of Erie

-Housing Authority of the County of Erie is a public housing agency in Corry, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 20th, 2019, Housing Authority of the County of Erie has 1 waiting lists that are open now or opening soon.
+Housing Authority of the County of Erie is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 11th, 2020, Housing Authority of the County of Erie has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Housing Authority of the County of Erie serves Erie County.